theos/theos.dev/docs/Rootless.md

             - It does not work with tweaks containing Swift code (including the Cephei v2.0 library)
         - By adding `oldabi` as a dependency to their package (preferably only for testing or as a last resort as it applies system-wide and may cause stability issues for users)
             - If you intend to release packages without the `oldabi` dependency, make sure to uninstall `oldabi` from your device during testing to avoid accidentally releasing a tweak that silently relies on it without your knowledge!
     - **Please note**: this only applies to arm64e binaries (i.e., system binaries and libraries).
-It does not apply to App Store/jailbreak apps or regular CLI binaries as arm64e is disallowed due to its unstable ABI.
+It does not apply to App Store apps or regular CLI binaries as arm64e is disallowed due to its unstable ABI.
 That is, you can continue compiling tweaks for non-system apps with any toolchain and do not need to target arm64e for your apps or CLI binaries.

 ---